Building Apps with Pokemon, SpaceX, and GraphQL Studio

 [00:29:34.17] - Lucia Cerchie Right.

-[00:30:34.12] - Sam Hill But you probably just need to be able to source the first one and understand that this is going to be the same restaurant of the businesses that you're growing in based on that location that you give it.
-Yelp is probably giving us other ones in the area that's very similar.
+[00:30:34.12] - Sam Hill But you probably just need to source the first one and understand that this is going to be the same restaurant of the businesses that you're querying in based on that location that you give it.
+Yelp is probably giving us other ones in the area that are very similar.
 Maybe you just want to source the first one.
-You can do that by going in and downloading this and being able to take that down and then spin up an account and turn that array into a single response and only ask for the individual first one of that array and you're probably going to get the same result then.
-If we were to take this and we want to run something very similar just like this over in Postman, we can come over here and we can punch that in and I already sampled it right here, and we can just drop all the other queries.
-Make sure we get rid of everything that we don't want here, because we just want the integration query right here.
-As Anthony was saying, you could just put this directly in as a fetch call on your front end and be able to see this on your front end and be able to use it to, you know, provide users on your site the opportunity to compare this business on multiple different APIs like Yelp and Google.
+You can do that by going in and downloading this, then spinning up an account and turning that array into a single response and only asking for the individual first one of that array, and you're probably going to get the same result.
+Then if we were to take this and want to run something very similar just like this over in Postman, we can come over here and punch that in.
+I already sampled it right here.
+We can just drop all the other queries, make sure we get rid of everything that we don't want here, because we just want the integration query right here.
+As Anthony was saying, you could just put this directly in as a fetch call on your front end and use it to provide users on your site the opportunity to compare this business on multiple different APIs like Yelp and Google.

 [00:32:54.11] - Sam Hill Sushi Maki.
 Same exact results you expect here.